-Hidden down a small laneway in the heart of bustling Seminyak lies one of Bali’s best kept secrets, The Orchard House.
+Hidden down a small laneway in the heart of bustling Seminyak lies one of Bali’s best kept secrets.
 This charming four-bedroom villa, with an additional bedroom that sleeps four children, has a large mature garden and beckons guests with open arms.

 About The Villa

 Located in downtown Seminyak, the villa is an elegant four-bedroom character home set amongst stunning tropical gardens.
 Unique in appearance and style, this delightful residence can best be described as “British India meets Out of Africa”, lovingly created by the villa’s owners, Luli and Charles Orchard, renowned in Bali for high-end furniture design.

 Having been the family home for the past 12 years, the villa overflows with exotic furnishings and artefacts.
 Hundreds of paintings, sketches, photographs and prints by famous artists adorn the walls, while antique rugs, ceramic vases and vintage fabrics inject a unique sense of style.

 Sympathetic to its surrounds, traditional Balinese materials have been used in harmony with the environment and tropical climate.
 High vaulted ceilings topped with ironwood shingle and alang-alang thatched roofs, and hard wood floors keep the villa cool, while French-style windows beautifully capture the natural light.

 The expansive garden with its mature trees, large lawn, 13-metre swimming pool (with optional pool fence) and poolside balé adds to the villa’s beauty to create a sense of space in an urban neighbourhood bustling with activity.
 Just 100 metres from the villa’s door guests find themselves on Jalan Seminyak, home to some of the island’s best restaurants, spas, boutiques, bars and galleries.